peridio/docs/src/docs/platform/reference/binaries.md

 ## Targets and Compatibility

-Binaries indicate their compatibility via their `target` field.
-The value of this field is expected to be either:

-1. A target triplet like `arm-linux-androidabi`.
+Binaries may indicate their intended compatibility via their `target` field.
+The value of this field is expected to be a target triplet like `arm-linux-androidabi`.
-    - The binary in this case is said to be target-specific.
-2. The reserved value `portable`.
-    - The binary in this case is said to be portable.

 :::info Artifact Versions
 An artifact version can have zero to many binaries associated with it as long as each binary has a unique target.